blakedietz/blakedietz.me/content/blog/debugging-strategies/index.md

 a completely different solution path offered.

 Kudos to Josh Unger for showing me this one.
 I'll never forget all of the times he interrupted me with, "Don't bias me!" when I was asking him for some insight on a problem I was having.
-It was al

 ## Step away